anaismveras/Galleria_Saves_The_Planet/README.md

 ## Stretch Goals

-- Have Galleria only move up and down
+- Have time more faster the lower the timer gets
-- Have trash and Beach Goers slide horizontally into screen, in random positions
+- Have a
-- Picking up trash adds to Galleria's trashbag and display that in the point system
+-
-- Hitting Beach Goers lessens the trash in Galleria's bag in the point system
+-